Professor Marion Gibson

 £216,072 AHRC Large Research Grant (plus funded PhD studentship bringing the total to £252,000) with Dr. Garry Tregidga (History, Exeter) 2008-11

-I'm interested in hearing from anyone who would like to work on literatures of the supernatural or paganism.
-I’m a supportive and enthusiastic supervisor who has been helping PHD students undertake their dream projects for 20 years.
+I'm interested in hearing from anyone who would like to work on the history or literatures of the supernatural, especially witchcraft and magic.
+I’m a supportive and enthusiastic supervisor who has been helping PhD students undertake their dream projects for 20 years.
 Send me an email and we can chat about your ideas...

 Tweets at: https://twitter.com/witchesetc